 There are few building materials more hassle-free, from a maintenance perspective, than Humboldt Redwood.
 It’s an unparalleled material for building redwood decks, redwood fences, and a host of other outdoor and indoor home improvement and landscaping projects.
 Redwood is also a very versatile material, accepting paints, stains, and other finishes very easily.
 To help you make the most of your do-it-yourself redwood project we have compiled helpful redwood finishing tips and instructions.
-You may also download and print our informative Humboldt Redwood Finishing Brochure.
+You may also download and print our informative Humboldt Redwood Finishing Guide.

 Refinishing redwood is a relatively simple task, especially when you approach it in an orderly way.
 Unlike some other building materials, Humboldt Redwood is naturally durable, sturdy, and long-lasting, so refinishing redwood is straightforward.
 Though a contractor can certainly do the job, its uncomplicated enough for do-it-yourself redwood enthusiasts to do the task on their own.

 When it comes to protection, it’s hard to beat finishes containing both a mildewcide and water-repellent, both of which go a long way to bolstering redwood’s natural resistance.
 If you so desire, you can always opt for a tinted stain or paint.
 Whatever you ultimately decide to go with, be sure to properly prep your redwood beforehand.
 Remove any debris (such as dirt, sawdust and leaves) in the area and the process will go much more smoothly.

 Despite its legendary longevity as a natural building material, Humboldt Redwood, just like any other material, may require maintenance and refinishing after years of exposure to the elements.
 This is only natural, and refinishing goes a long way to ensure that your Humboldt Redwood deck plans or other building projects will retain that warm beauty for a long time.